ibm-cloud-docs/containers/add-workers-classic.md

 [Classic infrastructure]{: tag-classic-inf}

-Reviewing the following sections for information on how to add worker nodes to your Classic cluster.
+Review the following sections for information on how to add worker nodes to your classic cluster.
 {: shortdesc}

 Looking to add workers to VPC clusters?
 See [Adding worker nodes to VPC clusters](/docs/containers?topic=containers-add-workers-classic).